 How do I get help with Canvas as an instructor?

 You can get help with Canvas by using the Help menu.
 Depending on your user role, the Help menu generates a list of resources to help you with Canvas.
-Canvas displays links according to roles in all enrollments; for instance, if you are a student who had one courses with an instructor-based role, the Help menu will show you links available to students and instructors.
+Canvas displays links according to roles in all enrollments; for instance, if you are enrolled as a student, but have at least one course with an instructor-based role, the Help menu will show you links available to students and instructors.

 Note: Depending on your institution, the Help menu may not be available.

-Depending on your user role, there are five default links for help or feedback:
+There are eight default links for help or feedback:

 - Search the Canvas Guides : Search the Canvas Guides for information about features inside of Canvas

 - COVID-19 Canvas Resources : Users can view resources for teaching and learning online

 - Conference Guides for Remote Classrooms : Users can view and search guides and resources for using Conferences in remote classrooms and online learning

 - Report a Problem : Submit problems with Canvas to our support team

 - Training Services Portal : Access Canvas training videos and courses